crev-dev/crev/README.md

 ## Vision

-We would like Crev to become a general, language, and ecosystem agnostic system for establishing trust in Open Source code.
+We would like Crev to become a general language- and ecosystem-agnostic system for establishing trust in Open Source code.
 We would like to have frontends integrated with all the major Open Source package managers and ecosystems, and many independent and interoperable tools building on top of it.